Siege of Jaffa: Aftermath

-Napoleon also allowed hundreds of local citizens to leave the city, hoping that the news they would carry of Jaffa's fall would intimidate the defenders of the other cities in the Eyalet and Syria.
-This backfired, since their news instead made these defenders fight all the more fiercely.
+Napoleon allowed hundreds of local citizens to leave the city and hoped that the news they would carry of the sack of Jaffa would intimidate the defenders of the other cities in Syria and cause them to surrender or flee.
+In fact, it had mixed results and backfired when French troops attacked Acre since the news of the Jaffa massacre made Acre's defenders fight all the more fiercely.
+Months later, when he attacked Abukir, the French reputation for showing no mercy caused many of the Ottoman soldiers to flee.

 Meanwhile, a plague epidemic caused by poor hygiene in the French headquarters in Ramla decimated the local population and the French army alike.
 Overcome in the north of the country by the Ottomans, Napoleon abandoned Palestine.
-After his departure the British, allied to the Ottomans and commanded by William Sidney Smith, rebuilt Jaffa's city walls.
+After his departure, the British, allied to the Ottomans and commanded by William Sidney Smith, rebuilt Jaffa's fortifications.

-In the years 1800 to 1814, after a new nine-month siege, Jaffa was again taken over by Napoleon's former opponent, Ahmed al-Jazzar, Acre's governor.
+From 1800 to 1814, after a new nine-month siege, Jaffa was again taken over by Napoleon's former opponent, Ahmed al-Jazzar, Acre's governor.